taytwkim/oop/README.md

-# OOP and Classes
+# OOP and Class Design

-Studying Object Oriented Programming and Class Design
+Practicing Object-oriented Programming and Class Design in Python and C++.